 Both — reviews and ratings — are standard Magento functionality.
-To make them even more effective, you can install a product review reminders extension to be able to invite your customers to leave a comment about the product.
+To make them even more effective, you can install a product review reminder extension to be able to invite your customers to leave a comment about the product.

 More to the point: you can also hire Magento developers to add rich snippet review markup to your product pages and help those pages to be displayed more prominently in Google’s search results, increasing your click through rate, and traffic.

 - Place returns and payment information prominently.
 Don’t keep your customers in the dark when it comes to payment methods, since their availability on the product page influences the buyer’s decision.
 A nice and simple way to convey this information is to place logos of payment providers directly on the product pages.